Advertisement

 What is property title insurance and do I need it?

-Title insurance is a crucial policy that protects both homebuyers and lenders from financial loss due to defects or disputes related to a property's title.
-Before a sale is finalized, a title company conducts a thorough search of public records to ensure the seller has the legal right to transfer ownership and that there are no hidden liens, claims, or encumbrances against the property.
-However, some issues may go undiscovered.
-Title insurance covers potential problems like undisclosed heirs, fraudulent documents, or unresolved legal judgments that could emerge after the purchase.
-Lenders almost always require a lender's policy, and it is highly recommended that buyers purchase an owner's policy to protect their equity and investment in the home.
+Title insurance is an important policy that protects homebuyers and lenders from loss resulting from defects in the title to a property.
+A title company completes a comprehensive search of public records to confirm that the seller has a legal right to sell, and there are no unknown liens, claims or encumbrances on the property.
+But there are some issues that can slip through the cracks.
+Title insurance protects against potential issues like a legal claim from an undisclosed heir, fraudulent documents or pending legal judgments that weren’t resolved when the current owner bought the property.
+The lender’s policy of title insurance if virtually always mandatory and a buyer should definitely consider an owner’s policy to protect the equity in the home.

 What is a home inspection and what does it cover?